As of 2017, videos account for approximately 74% of all web traffic.

 Don’t worry about the cost of your videos.
 Spend what you can afford and create the best videos you can within your budget.

-Myth #2: I Need to be a Tech-Whiz to Produce Marketing Videos
+look at here now Myth #2: I Need to be a Tech-Whiz to Produce Marketing Videos

 Making videos is difficult – right?